-Now that you are clear about the potential of AI, let’s review the 10 best AI apps for 2019.
+Now that you are clear about the potential of AI, let’s review the 10 best AI apps of this year.

 Siri, the famous virtual assistant from Apple doesn’t need too much of an introduction, and it’s one of the most popular AI apps.
 This AI-powered virtual assistant is available on major Apple platforms, e.g., iOS, iPadOS, macOS, watchOS, tvOS, and audios.

 Siri uses voice queries and a natural language user interface (UI) to function, and it can make calls, send text messages, answer questions, and offer recommendations.
 It delegates requests to several Internet services, moreover, Siri can adapt to users’ language, searches, and preferences.

 The popularity of Siri becomes clear from a survey conducted in September 2018, where the respondents were American adults.
 The survey showed that 44% of the smartphone users that used a voice assistant are using Siri, putting Siri ahead of competitors.
 You can read about this in “Apple Siri continues to lead in voice assistant usage on smartphones”.

 The information available at the time of writing indicates that Siri will be available on Apple’s platforms only, and not on Android or Windows.
 This is related to Apple’s strategic preferences, and you can read “How to get Siri for Android or Windows phones” to understand this.

 Another AI app that hardly needs an introduction is Cortana, the virtual assistant from Microsoft.
 This AI-powered virtual assistant is available on Windows 10, Windows mobile, Invoke smart speaker, Microsoft Band, Android, iOS, Windows Mixed Reality (MR), Amazon Alexa, and Xbox One.